-21 There are a number of relevant acts and regulations including Control of Pollution Act (COPA) 1974.
-Environmental Protection Act 1990 and Noise Emission in the Environment by Equipment for use Outdoors Regulations 2001.
+21 There are a number of relevant acts and regulations including Control of Pollution Act (COPA) 1974, Environmental Protection Act 1990 and Noise Emission in the Environment by Equipment for use Outdoors Regulations 2001.
 The guidance includes British Standard 5228 - 1 2: 2009: Code of practice for noise and vibration control on construction and open sites.
-22 The details of what is required will be set out in the Basements Supplementary Planning Document.